RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Discussion

-The NIRCam and ALMA images have indicated complex morphology of B14-65666 in the rest-frame UV, optical, and FIR views.
+The NIRCam and ALMA data presented so far have demonstrated the complex stellar and ISM structure of the system B14-65666.
 While the galaxy W is bluer than the galaxy E in the rest-frame UV (Figure~\ref{fig:sed}), it exhibits brighter dust emission (Figure~\ref{fig:alma}).
-This originates from different properties of star formation and dust attenuation between the galaxies E and W, as suggested in the SED fitting.
+This originates from different properties of star formation and dust attenuation between the galaxies E and W. The SED fitting in Section \ref{sec:result-sed-fitting} has suggested the different dust temperature as the origin, but there are other physical mechanisms including assumptions of the dust attenuation curve.

-We investigate the relation between the infrared excess (\(\text{IRX} = L_\text{IR}/L_\text{UV}\)) and the UV spectral slope \betaUV\ to study whether the incongruity between the UV colors and dust emission is due to the dust attenuation curve.
+We investigate the relation between the infrared excess (\(\text{IRX} = L_\text{IR}/L_\text{UV}\)) and the UV spectral slope \betaUV\ to study whether the discrepancy between the UV colors and dust emission is due to the dust attenuation curve.
 We computed the monochromatic rest-frame UV luminosity \(L_\text{UV}\) and \betaUV\ from the best-fit SED models derived without the ALMA data.
 The UV luminosity was computed from the UV continuum as \(L_\text{UV} = \lambda L_{\lambda}\) at \(\lambda = 1600\) \AA\@.
 The UV slope was obtained by linear fitting to the UV continuum within the wavelength windows proposed by \citet{Calzetti.D:1994a}.
 The measurement uncertainties were propagated from the fitting uncertainties; we measured values from the 500 SED models derived from the parameter posterior distributions and estimated uncertainties from the measurement distribution.
 The IR luminosity \(L_\text{IR}\) was taken from \citet{Hashimoto.T:2019a}, who estimated it by the modified blackbody fitting under the assumption of the dust temperature of \(T_\text{d} = 48\) K and the dust emissivity of \(\beta_\text{d} = 2.0\).
+This assumed dust temperature agrees with the characteristic dust temperature \(T_\text{d, char}\) of the entire system that has been derived in the SED fitting.

 The obtained IRX values of the entire system (total) and both of the galaxies are similar, \(\log \text{IRX} \simeq 0.7\).
 However, the \betaUV\ values range from \(\betaUV = -2.2\) (galaxy W) to \(-1.2\) (galaxy E).
 The UV slope \betaUV\ depends on stellar and dust properties including age, dust composition, and the stellar-and-dust geometry.
 Therefore, the variation in \betaUV\ at a given IRX supports a spatial variation of stellar and dust properties between the components.